Last Updated on November 24, 2022 by Alfred Jenkins

 Setup the right gear

 Before you go with tests and trials, look for the right rod.
-Beginners usually prefer light rods, whereas heavy and extra heavy loads perform better.
-Therefore, if you are keen to jig for bass, then use a heavy-action rod.
+Beginners usually prefer light rods, whereas heavy and extra-heavy loads perform better.
+Therefore, if you are keen to jig for bass, use a heavy-action rod.

-Your rod must have enough power to support the bait as well as the heavy-weighting bass simultaneously.
+Your rod must have enough power to simultaneously support the bait and the heavy-weighting bass.
 For such circumstances, you must have a strong rod.

-The problem with compromised lines is that it often breaks and takes the baits with it.
+The problem with compromised lines is that it often breaks and takes the bait with it.
 The string must not stretch and have deep penetration to hook up the bass.

 The fast gear reel allows the distance throws with ease.
 Jigger must use a rod that is fit for holding a strike and requires to stay in touch with the lure and take it to wherever the fish live.
 Most fish picked by jigs are on or closer to the base.